 The quaint town green, centered with a giant tree, is home to over 70 vendors with unique gift items, wreaths, and delicious foods for sale.
 Strolling carolers and musicians help keep things lively, Santa will be waiting at the firehouse to pose for pictures with young friends, and everyone is invited to climb aboard for hayrides offered in front of First Church.
+On Friday night kids can go on a train ride.
+This year there is also a special scavenger hunt that is free to enter.
 Collectors can garner this year’s unique limited edition Christmas Town pewter ornament, sold only during the Festival.

 Bethlehem’s beautiful eighteenth-century Bellamy-Ferriday House & Garden will be festively decorated and open for tours and holiday cheer during festival hours.
 Guides will offer house tours and there will be hot cider and a scavenger hunt for children.
 The home is located at 9 Main Street North, information can be found at www.ctlandmarks.org

-Hours for the Christmas Town Festival are Friday, December 7 from 5 p.m. to 10 p.m. and Saturday, December 8, from 9 a.m. to 4 p.m.
-For more information, see https://christmastownfestival.com or phone 203-266-7510, ext.
-300. The Opening Ceremony will feature Honorary Emcee WFSB Ch.
-3 Anchor, Nicole Nalepa.
+Hours for the Christmas Town Festival are Friday, December 3 from 5 p.m. to 9 p.m., and Saturday, December 4, from 9:30 a.m. to 4 p.m.
+For more information,click here.
+The Opening Ceremony will feature Honorary Emcee WFSB Ch.
+3 personality, Irene O’Connor.

 Christmas Town Mailings at the Post Office